 - Are you eligible for Municipal Fee Assistance?
 One application could help make recreational program and using Kingston Transit more affordable.

 Ontario Works and Childcare services are provided through our offices at 362 Montreal Street, Kingston and in Sharbot Lake.
-Details on the Sharbot Lake office are shown here.
+Find the details on the Sharbot Lake office.

 These community resources also serve the well-being of Kingstonians: